Endote/clustering_research_papers/README.md

 These results give us a general insight into what topics are interesting for which members of the academia.
 This could help potential students to pursue their desired scientific goal under proper supervisory of an adequate teacher.

+Further research could explore alternative clustering algorithms or preprocessing techniques to refine the results and potentially uncover more nuanced thematic distinctions.

 ### Appendix
 List of authors whose research papers were used in this text-topic analysis:<br/>